bushiyanghua/SEDA-Former/README.md

 With CAL_POLICY="target_coverage" and TARGET_VALUE=0.8, the script selects a threshold that meets the target coverage and minimizes risk.

-The chosen threshold is written back to model.threshold, and per-class gate stats are saved to:
+The chosen threshold is written back to model.threshold, and per-class gate stats are saved.

-SAVE_JSON_PATH = "./val_gate_stats.json"

 (J) Test evaluation + confusion matrix